Velocidex/velociraptor-docs/content/artifact_references/pages/elastic.events.upload.md

   elastic index.

-  NOTE: You must ensure you are collecting these artifacts from the clients by adding them to the "Client Events" GUI, or for server artifacts, the "Server Events" GUI.
+  NOTE: You must ensure you are collecting these artifacts from the clients by adding them to the &quot;Client Events&quot; GUI, or for server artifacts, the &quot;Server Events&quot; GUI.

 type: SERVER_EVENT